mulesoft-labs/raml-language-server/README.md

 An interface for this client is custom and simple.
 It contains a single method per major functionality feature.

-In example, client can notify the server that a document was opened by calling a method:
+For example, a client can notify the server that a document was opened by calling a method:
 ```js
 /**
  * Notifies the server that document is opened.